 Shoes for toddlers should bend easily in your hand.
 Be wary of plastic (or those cute, cheap sneakers from Target).

 Stiff is bad.
-The American Academy of Pediatrics recommends that toddlers wear lightweight and flexible shoes that allow their feet to move naturally.
 The best walking shoes for babies are made of leather or mesh material that enable feet to breathe and have rubber soles for traction.

 Sometimes you can find high quality, “gently-used” kids’ shoes at consignment stores and such, but generally speaking, shoes for young kids take quite a beating and tend to be “single-user” items.

 I’ve noticed over the years that cheaper shoes, like those from Target and Payless, have very short life spans and generally land in the trash can once they fall apart, while the higher quality shoes last much longer and may be able to be handed down to a second kiddo if s/he hasn’t already used them to death.

 Point being: You get what you pay for.

 And the same goes for the leopard-skin pointy or hipster motorcycle boots.
 Your shoe fetish should stay in your own closet (for now anyway).
 Toddler shoes are there to support and stabilize new walkers.
 Barefoot is best, but when outdoors — think function over fashion.

 Top Infant Walking Shoes